OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 Amsterdam’s GVB network covers tram, bus, metro and ferry on one fare system.

-• Visiting 1–3 days, low transport use → just use OVpay (tap your contactless bank card or phone).
-No purchase required.
+• Visiting 1-3 days, low transport use – just use OVpay (tap your contactless bank card or phone).
+Nothing to buy.

-• Visiting more than once a year → look at the new digital OV-Pas (replaces the OV-chipkaart from 2026 onwards).
+• Visiting more than once a year – look at the new digital OV-Pas that is replacing the OV-chipkaart.

 OVpay: The Easiest Tourist Option